jsummers/deark/readme.txt

      Ignore bytes before this position.
   -size <size>
      Look at only this many bytes.
+  -firstfile <n>
+     Don't extract the first <n> files found.
+  -maxfiles <n>
+     Extract at most this many files.
+  -get <n>
+     Extract only the file identifed by <n>.
+The first file is 0.
   -opt <module:option>=<value>
      Module-specific options.
 See formats.txt.
   -version